MugenMicko/voron/V0/RunoutUnklicky/README.md

 Wire to an end-stop or similar pin.
 Do _not_ connect to voltage, _only_ to pin and GND.

 Upload and include runoutunklicky.cfg and change the PIN definition.
 Test.
 If it shows incorrectly in klipper add a ! in front of the PIN definition and test again.

+## Credits:

+Thanks to [chestwood96](https://github.com/chestwood96) for inspiration from the UnKlicky probe for [SlideSwipe](https://github.com/chestwood96/SlideSwipe)